Meeco/docs/releases/svx-3.0.0.md

 </p>

 ### Bridging today and tomorrow
 SVX Verify is designed to fully embrace the new generation of secure, privacy-preserving digital credentials.
-As governments worldwide adopt standards such as ISO Mobile Documents and IETF SD-JWT VCs, SVX Verify provides organisations with a pathway to accept these high-assurance credentials as they roll out.
+As governments and private sectors worldwide adopt standards such as ISO Mobile Documents and IETF SD-JWT VCs, SVX Verify provides organisations with a pathway to accept these high-assurance credentials as they roll out.

 At the same time, adoption will vary by country and ecosystem.
 Many markets already offer digital identity services through APIs and regulated identity providers.
 SVX Verify includes a bridge component that connects to these account-based ecosystems, allowing organisations to accept trusted identities today while creating derived credentials for use across their own networks.